amplience/dc-extension-ecomm-toolkit/README.md

 ![Extension Snippets](media/ext-snipSelections.png)

-The Instance Parameters are all included in the snippets and will drive how the extension looks and functions, and what type of data will be retrieved from your e-comm platform.
+The Instance Parameters are all included in the snippets and will drive how the extension looks and functions, and what type of data will be retrieved from your eComm platform.

 Under the Snippets tab, add snippets using each of the following: